-Existing law governs the financial support of the public school system in this State.
-(Chapter 387 of NRS) Section 1 of this bill prohibits the board of trustees of a school district from expending more than 33 percent of its total expenditures in each fiscal year for certain administrative expenses.
-The board of trustees of a school district must reduce, if necessary, its administrative expenses incrementally to comply with this limitation by the year 2012.
+Existing law provides for the financial support of the public school system in this State.
+(Chapter 387 of NRS) Section 1 of this bill prohibits the board of trustees of a school district from expending more than 33 percent of its total expenditures in each fiscal year for certain administrative expenses and requires each board of trustees to reduce, if necessary, its administrative expenses incrementally to comply with this limitation by the year 2014.

 Existing law establishes the Governor Guinn Millennium Scholarship Program.
-(NRS 396.911-396.938) Section 6 of this bill revises provisions governing the eligibility for receipt of a millennium scholarship to require a student to submit a Free Application for Federal Student Aid (FAFSA) for purposes of determining the adjusted gross income of the student or of the person who claimed the student as a dependent.
-If the adjusted gross income is \$100,000 or more, the student is not eligible for a millennium scholarship.
-In addition, the student must apply for the millennium scholarship within 2 years after graduation from high school rather than the existing requirement of 6 years.
-(NRS 396.930) Finally, the student must provide proof of his legal residence in the United States.
+(NRS 396.911-396.938) Section 6 of this bill revises the eligibility requirements for receipt of a Millennium Scholarship by requiring a student to submit a Free Application for Federal Student Aid to determine the adjusted gross income of the student or of the person who claimed the student as a dependent.
+If the adjusted gross income is \$100,000 or more, the student is not eligible for a Millennium Scholarship.
+Section 6 also requires a student to apply for the Millennium Scholarship within 2 years after he received his high school diploma rather than the existing requirement of 6 years.
+Existing law requires an applicant for a Millennium Scholarship to submit an affidavit declaring that he is a United States citizen or has lawful immigration status, or that he has filed an application to legalize his immigration status or will file such an application when he is eligible to do so.

-Existing law sets forth the amount of the millennium scholarship that may be awarded to each student who is eligible.
-(NRS 396.934) Section 7 of this bill requires the Board of Regents of the University of Nevada to develop a scale for determining the amount of the scholarships awarded to eligible students within the existing prescribed maximum amounts.
-The scale must be based upon the financial need of the eligible students, as reported in the FAFSA.
+(NRS 396.930) Section 6 removes the requirement for such an affidavit and instead requires the applicant to provide proof of his legal residence in the United States.

-Existing law requires students who receive a millennium scholarship to maintain at least a 2.60 grade point average in the first year of enrollment and at least a 2.75 grade point average in each semester after the first year of enrollment to continue eligibility for the scholarship.
-(NRS 396.934) Section 7 of this bill increases the grade point average to 3.0 for students who graduate from high school after May 1, 2007.
+Section 7 of this bill revises the amount of the Millennium Scholarship that may be awarded to an eligible student by requiring the Board of Regents of the University of Nevada to develop a scale for determining the amount of the scholarship based upon financial need, as reported in the student's Free Application for Federal Student Aid.
+Existing law requires a student to maintain a 2.60 grade point average in the first year of enrollment and a 2.75 grade point average in each semester thereafter to continue his eligibility for a Millennium Scholarship.
+(NRS 396.934) Section 7 increases the minimum grade point average required to maintain eligibility to a 3.0 grade point average in each semester of enrollment for students who graduate from high school on or after May 1, 2009.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY.
+DO ENACT AS FOLLOWS:

 Section 1.
-Chapter 387 of NRS is hereby amended by adding thereto a new section to read as follows:
+Chapter 387 of NRS is hereby amended by adding 2 thereto a new section to read as follows: